AlexsLemonade/scpca-downstream-analyses/additional-docs/additional-parameters.md

 ## Core analysis parameters

+The [configuration file](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html), `config/config.yaml` sets the defaults for all parameters needed to run the core analysis workflow.
-The parameters found under the `Processing parameters` section of the [`config/config.yaml`](../config/config.yaml) file can be optionally modified via a text editor of your choice or at the command line per our documentation [here](./command-line-options.md).
+It is **not required** to alter these parameters to run the workflow, but if you would like to change the filtering method or the minimum cutoff for the number of genes detected per cell, you can do so by changing these parameters via a text editor of your choice or at the command line per our documentation [here](./command-line-options.md).

 ### Filtering parameters